WayPointVenturesOrg/coursewarelibrary/ENU/55356AC/Labs/Mod02/0202 - Create and alter a table in Microsoft SQL Server.md

 ### Scenario

-Now that you have successfully connected to the **pubs** database, you will run a `CREATE TABLE` statement to produce a table that stores information about instructional classes.
-Once the table has been successfully created, you will add a new field to the table representing the name of the instructor who teaches the class.
+Now that you've successfully connected to the **pubs** database, you'll run a `CREATE TABLE` statement to produce a table that stores information about instructional classes.
+After the table has been successfully created, you'll add a new field to the table representing the name of the instructor who teaches the class.

 The main tasks for this exercise are as follows:

-1. Create a table using the `CREATE TABLE` statement
+1. Create a table using the `CREATE TABLE` statement.
-1. Alter a table using the `ALTER TABLE` statement
+1. Alter a table using the `ALTER TABLE` statement.

 #### Task 1: Create a table using the CREATE TABLE statement

-1. In a new query to the **pubs** database, write the following statement in the **SQLQuery1.sql** window:
+1. In a new query to the **pubs** database, enter the following statement in the **SQLQuery1.sql** window:

    ```sql
    CREATE TABLE instructional_class (